 Residents Maintain Autonomy

-This indicates the percentage of patients that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate erosion of a resident's well-being.
+This is the percentage of patients who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile